robto09/CocktailCraft/README.md

 For more detailed architecture diagrams, please see the [Architecture Documentation](docs/README.md) which includes high-level architecture, component diagrams, use case diagrams, and more.

+### Animations and Transitions
+The app features a comprehensive set of animations and transitions to enhance the user experience:
+- **Micro-interactions**: Button animations, hover effects, and feedback animations
+- **List Animations**: Staggered entry animations and smooth item transitions
+- **Loading States**: Shimmer loading effects for a polished loading experience
+- **Screen Transitions**: Coordinated animations for navigation between screens
+- **Theme Transitions**: Smooth animations when switching between light and dark modes

+For detailed information about the animations implementation, see:
+- [Animations Documentation](docs/animations.md) - Overview, implementation details, and best practices

 ### Dependency Injection
 The app uses Koin for dependency injection with a modular approach:
 - **Modular Structure**: Separate modules for network, data, and domain layers